devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### buildNg <a name="buildNg"></a>
 #### parameter
-1. Path to the angular project relative to workspace
+1. Path to the angular project, relative to workspace.
 2. (Optional) Custom output directory.
 #### example
 buildNg("exampleAngularProject")